 After supper each day, you will find a whole range of activities on offer.
 These include indoor and outdoor activities such as skiing, fencing, archery, swimming, football, cricket nets, hockey, tennis, squash, climbing, highland dancing, netball and badminton.
-There are also a lot of slightly more peaceful clubs on offer such as arts, crafts, music composition, chess, coding, cookery, drama, debating and fly-tying are just some of the activities that may fill your evening.
+There are also a lot of slightly more peaceful clubs on offer such as arts, crafts, music composition, chess, coding, cookery, drama, debating, fly-tying and highland dancing are just some of the activities that may fill your evening.